 One Concierge Physician writes … “I had a real battleaxe in the front office.
 She worked with our team and for me for a very long time.
 But, our practice has changed.
 That’s not what we need anymore.
 We went ‘Concierge’ and like it or not, we needed a softer, gentler and friendlier person in that position now.
 In fact, the whole position was changed.
 It took a few months for me to realize this … but I’m glad I did.
 I just hope my patients will forgive me for taking so long.”

-Where your staff are heading is a good barometer of where they are leading.
-Meaning, if your staff aren’t careful about their health, they are not going to be careful with your patients health.
+If your staff aren’t careful about their health, they are not going to be careful with your patients health.
 Staff who are not concerned about their own reputation, are not going to be concerned about your reputation.
 Staff who are not concerned with their own finances [overspending when maybe they shouldn’t on a car, luxury item, etc.] won’t be careful with your office expenditures and your finances.
 Staff is a reflection on the doctor.
 If the doctor is a smart dresser, the staff needs to be dressed just as smart as the MD, fashion-wise.

 “The conversion process is not an easy one,” said Jeffrey S. Gorodetsky, M.D. of Stuart, FL.
 “My staff and I are cognizant of the fact that we must consistently communicate the benefits of this choice in care, with the challenge to increase my [memberships] numbers and convert other patients.”